 Wing Chun at Nashville Kung Fu

-Key points about Wing Chun Kung Fu, the system and the art.
+Key points about Wing Chun Kung Fu and how it is trained.

 What is Wing Chun?

 Wing Chun employs the body’s natural weapons including strikes, low kicks, knees and elbows.
-Unlike what the movies portray, Wing Chun does not use high kicks or acrobatics.
+Unlike what the movies portray, Wing Chun does not use high kicks, complex movements, or acrobatics.
+It’s shapes, structure and movements are relatively simple and rely primarily on gross motor skills and the use of our core (center) versus finer motor skills that quickly diminish while under the adrenaline induced stress of a violent attack.

-Wing Chun does not require you to memorize hundreds of different techniques because Wing Chun is a concept-based system.
-It is taught in progressive student grades and practiced until the responses becomes reflex.
+Wing Chun does not require you to memorize hundreds of different techniques because Wing Chun is based upon concepts and principles.
+It is a fight science taught in progressive student grades and practiced until responses become reflex.
+Our traditional Wing Chun training combined with modern combative training using pads, focus mitts and other other training apparatus, allows you to safely train while still practicing the aggression required for self defense.

-Wing Chun is a martial art whose design is based upon the laws of science, physics and anatomy.
-It does not rely on muscle or brute strength but instead yields to the other person’s force and then redirects that force back to the attacker.
-The result is a dynamic system of self-protection that allows the average person the reasonable means to defend themselves, while under duress, against a larger, stronger attacker.
+Wing Chun is based upon the laws of science, physics and anatomy.
+It does not rely on muscle or brute strength but the natural structure, reflexivity and core power of the human body.
+The result is a dynamic form of self-protection that allows the average person the reasonable means to quickly escape or to defend themselves if escape is not possible.